Cavlon/progblack_learninglog/log.md

 <img src="./images/julia.png" alt="animated julia set" width="600">

-Afterwards, I tried mapping the Tinkerbell map (https://en.wikipedia.org/wiki/Tinkerbell_map) only using the knowledge I had gained from the research I had done previously and then I decided to map another chaotic map, the Bogdanov map, through similar means.
+Afterwards, I tried mapping the Tinkerbell map (https://en.wikipedia.org/wiki/Tinkerbell_map) only using the knowledge I had gained from the research I had done previously and then I decided to map another chaotic map, the Bogdanov map (https://en.wikipedia.org/wiki/Bogdanov_map), through similar means.
 I was able to implement both of these although they both cause the computer to slow after a certain number of points are plotted, so I will have to improve my shader further.

 Animated tinkerbell map: